-This instructional arrangement/setting code is used for a student who resides in a residential care and treatment facility, receives special education and related services on a Fort Bend ISD campus where the facility is located, and the student's parents do not reside within the boundaries of the school district providing educational services to the student.
+This instructional arrangement/setting code is used for a student who is provided special education and related services, who has a disability and resides in a care and treatment facility, and whose parents do not reside within the boundaries of the school district providing educational services to the student.
 A residential care and treatment facility includes a licensed or verified foster group home but does not include a licensed or verified foster family home.
 "Foster group home" and "foster family home" are defined in 26T.A.C. §749.43(25-26) and §750.43(1-2).
 For this code to be used for a student, the services must be provided on a local district campus.
-If the special educational and related services are provided at the facility rather than on a school district campus, the instructional arrangement/setting code used should be hospital class (code 02).
+If the instruction is provided at the facility rather than on a school district campus, the instructional arrangement/setting code used should be hospital class (code 02).
 19 T.A.C. §89.63 (c)(10)